-The Advanced (ECDL Advanced, ICDL Advanced) Presentations course unit is 1 of 5 that is covered within our Teach Yourself Advanced Office manuals, which are designed to help self-study learners gain globally recognised (ECDL Advanced, ICDL Advanced, ICDL Expert and ECDL Expert) qualifications.
-This unit covers complex tasks in a Presentation (Microsoft PowerPoint) application, including creating and modifying templates, formatting slide backgrounds, enhancing a presentation using built-in drawing and image tools, applying advanced chart formatting features, inserting movies and sound and applying built-in animation features and using linking, embedding, importing and exporting features to integrate data (Paperback versions starting from £6.99 and PDF versions from just £5.60 per unit, examinations not included).
+The Advanced (ECDL Advanced, ICDL Advanced) Presentations unit is 1 of 5 that is covered within our Teach Yourself Advanced Office manuals, which are designed to help self-study learners gain globally recognised (ECDL Advanced, ICDL Advanced, ICDL Expert and ECDL Expert) qualifications.
+This unit covers complex tasks in a Presentation (Microsoft PowerPoint) application, including creating and modifying templates, formatting slide backgrounds, enhancing a presentation using built-in drawing and image tools, applying advanced chart formatting features, inserting movies and sound and applying built-in animation features and using linking, embedding, importing and exporting features to integrate data (unit prices from just £6.99, examinations not included).
 All our manuals cover Microsoft Office 2007, 2010, 2013 and 2016 versions.

 Although there are no specific entry requirements for ECDL level 3 courses, it is advisable that self-study learners have some prior knowledge of the Microsoft PowerPoint application in completing the ECDL Advanced (European Computer Driving Licence) and ICDL Advanced (International Computer Driving Licence) level 3 Presentations course.

 Questions, answers and work-files covering the ECDL Advanced Presentations unit/module:

 - Fill Colour